Stability and instability in saddle point dynamics -- Part I

 \subsection{The subgradient method on affine subspaces}

 We now extend the exact classification (\autoref{Classification-in-terms-of-B(z)z}) to the subgradient method on affine subspaces. {The significance of this result is that it allows to provide a characterization of the limiting behaviour of the subgradient method in any convex domain.
-In particular, one of the main results that will be proved in Part II of this work is the fact that {\em the limiting behaviour of the subgradient method on a general convex domain are solutions to subgradient dynamics on only affine subspaces}.
+In particular, one of the main results that will be proved in Part II of this work is the fact that {\em the limiting behaviour of the subgradient method on a general convex domain, \icl{when an equilibrium point exists}, are solutions to subgradient dynamics on only affine subspaces}.

 In order to consider subgradient dynamics on an affine subspace, we let} $V$ be an affine subspace of $\mathbb{R}^{n+m}$ and let $\mathbf{\Pi}\in\mathbb{R}^{(n+m)^2}$ be the orthogonal projection matrix onto the orthogonal complement of the normal cone $N_V$.
 Then the subgradient method \eqref{gradmethod-convex-domain} on $V$ is given by